RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-24-goodbye-ferrari-hello-napa.md

 the web where you install your app, and the `AppWeb`, the place where your code is actually running.

-As an example take a lokk at my `HostWeb` URL: https://spirit2013preview.sharepoint.com/sites/dev/
+As an example take a look at my `HostWeb` URL: https://spirit2013preview.sharepoint.com/sites/dev/

 Whenever a Napa app is launched it runs at an `AppWeb` URL similiar to

 https://spirit2013preview**-b0204c96e900db**.sharepoint.com/sites/dev/GoodbyeFerrariHelloNapa/Pages/Default.aspx

-You see that a app specific GUID like **-b0204c96e900db** is added to the host header, so for our JavaScript code that is running in the `AppWeb` there's NO way to access information directly in the `HostWeb` due to cross site scripting restriction.
+You see that an app specific GUID like **-b0204c96e900db** is added to the host header, so for our JavaScript code that is running in the `AppWeb` there's NO way to access information directly in the `HostWeb` due to cross site scripting restriction.